Support.

 educational workshops

-Due to the generous contributions of our sponsors and supporters, the Grace Project is able to host educational workshops with catered meals at our conference hotel and restaurants in the DFW area.
-At our HealthySexual Lunch and Learn Grace Project women learned how to protect their sexual health.
+Due to the generous contributions of our sponsors and supporters, the Grace Project is able to host educational workshops with catered meals at various locations in the DFW area.
 Our Mental Health Marathon is a one-day event which includes live sessions from Legacy therapists and community partners focused on mental health, substance abuse, self-care, and activities such as journaling.
+For a Mother’s Day treat, we paired a Lunch & Learn session on Living Well with HIV with a painting soiree that was both informative and uplifting.

 the leadership academy